techidaily/site-facebook/source/_posts/german-authorities-step-up-to-protect-whatsapp-users-from-facebook-spying.md

  It is unclear how Facebook might retaliate to this, but it seems likely it will need to stop the new privacy policy rolling out in the EU.
 This is because the only other alternative would be to cease EU operations, which Facebook isn't likely to do.

- In a statement to[Bloomberg](https://www.bloomberg.com/news/articles/2021-05-11/facebook-ordered-to-stop-collecting-german-whatsapp-users-data) , Caspar said:
+ In a statement to [Bloomberg](https://www.bloomberg.com/news/articles/2021-05-11/facebook-ordered-to-stop-collecting-german-whatsapp-users-data) , Caspar said:

 > The order aims to secure the rights and freedoms of millions of users which are agreeing to the terms Germany-wide.
 We need to prevent damage and disadvantages linked to such a black-box-procedure.